raynoxu1337/no-bullshit-guide-to-tech/GIT/MAIN.md

 ## Terminology

-* Repo (Repository)- folder with git files set up.
+* Repo (Repository) - folder with git files set up.
 It can be local and/or remote (on the internet or lan or whatever)
 * Pull - Download
 * Push - Upload
 * Stage - Choose shit that you want to save
 * Commit - Actually save the shit that you chose
 * Fecth - Sync your shit with the server so you can see if some retard uploaded something
 * Sync - Scan local repo for changes so you can stage/commit them
+* Merge - This actually means merging of two branches
+* Branch - When you make a version of the main working files, edit them without fucking with the originals and if you are happy with your changes you can then merge the branch into another one (usually main one, which is sometimes called main,develop and similar)
+* Rebase - idk, ask your mom, we dont do that here
+* Squash - Combine multiple commits to one